Nauru is one of the smallest countries in the world, amassing only 21 square kms and is only 6 kms at its widest.

 Nauru has plenty of comfortable and clean accommodation options to suit all travellers.

-The Ewa Lodge is only one minute away from the beach and offers a free shuttle service.
-The rooms have air-conditioning and there is a gym on-site.
-Enjoy the bakery, supermarket and more right next door.
+The Ewa Lodge accommodation is made up of modern serviced apartments.
+It is located only one minute away from the beach and offers a free shuttle service.
+The rooms have air-conditioning, TV, and there is a gym on-site.
+Enjoy the bakery, coffee shop, supermarket and more right next door.

 Od’n Awo Hotel